nicklafferty/craftycody/content/life/making-our-backyard-zen.md

 I plan on getting a nice pot for my gardenia and setting it back where it is now and I also found that cute elephant at Ross.
 We don't have really any outdoor decor because I think it can clutter yards quickly, but I do like some non-organic elements like that.

 ## Relaxing

+We have been hanging out back here quite a bit and are really enjoying it now that it has some identity.
+We're sitting out here as much as we can before summer (and the mosquitos!) rolls around again.